zoogeny/zoogeny/books/story-self/10-Chapter-4-Value-Of-Cycles-outline.md

 ---

 - Frequencies and coincidences needs more work.
-- Not sure how much detail to add to each of the spiritual traditions referenced in intro
-    - maybe break out spiritual traditions and cycles in physics into their own chapters?
-- Not sure how much detail to add to each of the cycles referenced in Speculations
+    - specifically the property of of coincident waves.
+This is a critical point in understanding alignment.
+    - diagrams would be helpful here

 - Diagrams would be useful for the "Pattern of a wave" section

 - Perhaps a sentence or two about how the phase of the wave. i.e. these are the same:
     - pray, work, eat, clean
     - clean, pray, work, eat
     - work, clean, pray, eat
     - eat, clean, pray, work

-- Should also be explicit about the pattern in the rituals and how I see them relate to the day cycle and year cycle.
-    - mention the traditional view of praying before you eat and how that was difficult to fit into the pattern.
+- Should I mention the traditional view of praying before you eat and how that was difficult to fit into the pattern.